 Click on each time slot below to find out more.

-Venue: Multi-Purpose Hall
+Venue: NUS College Multi-Purpose Hall

 Discover how NUSC offers more than education from our student and staff team at our info-packed booths.

-Venue: Multi-Purpose Hall
+Venue: NUS College Multi-Purpose Hall

 Explore our impactful and purpose-filled experiential learning through the lenses of our students with their project showcase.

-Venue: Oculus & Multi-Purpose Hall
+Venue: Oculus & NUS College Multi-Purpose Hall

 Enjoy guided tours through our College by our Student Ambassadors!
 Available every 15min from 10am to 5.30pm.

-Venue: Multi-Purpose Hall
+Venue: NUS College Multi-Purpose Hall

 Wonder how to get started or how’s life at NUSC?
 Have a chat with our Student Ambassadors at our Open House booths.